Bob's Discount Furniture: History

+Initial public offering

+On January 9, 2026, the company filed an S-1 registration statement with the U.S. Securities and Exchange Commission for an initial public offering (IPO) of common stock.

+The company raised $330 million in proceeds through the sale of 19,450,000 shares at $17 each through underwriters led by J.P.
+Morgan Securities and Morgan Stanley.
+Law firms Ropes & Gray and Latham & Watkins represented Bob's and the underwriters, respectively.
+On February 5, 2026, the shares commenced trading on the New York Stock Exchange under the ticker symbol "BOBS".

+Bain Capital, the majority shareholder (approximately 75% after the stock offering), charged the company advisory fees from 2014 through the consummation of the IPO.
+Bain will collect a $2 million IPO transaction fee.

 Advertising

 Bob's Discount Furniture is a prolific advertiser on both television and radio.
 In 1997, the company was broadcasting roughly 500 commercials a week in Connecticut on network and cable television stations.
 By 2006, the commercials had become common during broadcasts of Boston Red Sox and New York Mets games.
 The commercials originally featured company president Bob Kaufman, typically wearing jeans and a golf shirt or turtleneck, and have also included employees such as Cathy Poulin, the company's Director of Public Relations.
 Since 2004, "Little Bob", a stop-motion-animated character based on Bob Kaufman, is featured in the company's commercials.
 The advertisements have been frequently described as wacky and goofy often containing catch phrases describing their "untouchable value".

 Through corporate sponsorship programs, Bob's Discount Furniture has worked with several professional sports teams, including the New England Patriots, Pittsburgh Steelers, New York Giants, Los Angeles Chargers, and Los Angeles Galaxy.
 In 2025, Bob's Discount Furniture began its foray into NASCAR sponsorship, signing a multi-year deal with Joe Gibbs Racing to sponsor Denny Hamlin.
 Their first race was the 2025 Iowa Corn 350 at Iowa Speedway.